NatalyRekuz/Geting_Cleaning_Data/codebook.md

 - "average_value" - numeric ranges from [-1,1], describes the means of the measurements.

-### Description of the levels of variable "features"
+### Description of the levels of "feature" variable

 tBodyAcc-mean()-X - mean of the mean of the body acceleration signals on the x axis in standard gravity units(g)